contractAnalysis/smartExecutor/docs/source/security-analysis.rst

    --------------------

-If an input file contains multiple contract definitions, Mythril analyzes the *last* bytecode output produced by solc.
+If an input file contains multiple contract definitions, SmartExecutor analyzes the *last* bytecode output produced by solc.
 You can override this by specifying the contract name explicitly:

 .. code-block:: bash